SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 **Final result**

-Using the above commands, the fine-tuned DNABERT model will be loaded from `examples/ABF2` directory, make predictions on the `dev.tsv` file and save the prediction result at `examples/ABF2` in `pred_results.npy` file.
+Using the above commands, the fine-tuned DNABERT model will be loaded from `examples/ABF2` directory, make predictions on the `dev.tsv` file and save the prediction result in the `pred_results.npy` file located at `examples/ABF2`.
 The evaluation metrics on the test dataset (`dev.tsv`) are saved in the `ABF2_result.txt` file in the `examples/ABF2/` directory.

 ## Citation
 If you have used DNABERT in your research, please cite the following paper:</br>